BonnieToGamer/JNSoundboard/README.md

-# JN Soundboard - ZenitH-AT Fork
+# JN Soundboard - BonnieToGamer Fork

 A program written in C# using the NAudio library that uses hotkeys to play sounds into a chosen sound device.
 It is similar to [EXP Soundboard](https://sourceforge.net/projects/expsoundboard/), except that JN Soundboard is not as cross-platform as EXP, but, there are more features in JN than EXP.